-Jeffrey Wandly depicts heritage landmarks and historical places.
-Fondly called "Building Whisperer" by his collectors, he captures the essence, energy and vitality of the places that we have inhabited and lived in.
-Painting in his own distinctive style of intuitive and fluid strokes, his works remind us of our history and disappearing heritage in the midst of rapid development and modernisation.
+Jeffrey Wandly portrays heritage landmarks and historical places, capturing the essence, energy and vitality of the places that have been inhabited.
+Fondly called "Building Whisperer" by his collectors, he paints in his own distinctive style of intuitive and fluid strokes.
+His works remind us of our history and disappearing heritage in the midst of rapid development and modernisation.

 Growing up in a kampong in Kampong Eunos, Singapore, Jeffrey developed a love for drawing, learning, music and the outdoors.
 At the age of 16, he was appointed the school band conductor and leader, and received the Merit award at the Singapore Tourism Board’s Saces Sculptor Competition (1980).
 He was also awarded Third prize (Seniors) at the Takashimaya National Student Painting Competition (1992).

-Jeffrey graduated from the National University of Singapore with a Bachelor of Architecture (Honours).
+A project management professional and associate member of the Singapore Institute of Architects (SIA), Jeffrey graduated from the National University of Singapore (NUS) with a Bachelor of Architecture (Honours).
 He is a recipient of the Anugerah MENDAKI or MENDAKI Excellence Award (1993) for being the top Malay student at tertiary level in Singapore, and the Architecture Angullia Scholarship.
-He holds a Masters of Project Management from Queensland University of Technology.
-A project management professional and associate member of the Singapore Institute of Architects (SIA), Jeffrey is also cofounder of Maya Gallery.
+He holds a Masters of Project Management from Queensland University of Technology (QUT).